Please create a free account below, or login by clicking here.

 Our Boxer puppies for sale come from either USDA licensed commercial breeders or hobby breeders with no more than 5 breeding mothers.
 USDA licensed commercial breeders account for less than 20% of all breeders in the country.

 The unregulated breeders who are selling outside of the USDA regulations and without a license are what we consider to be “Puppy Mills.”
-We are committed to offering Boxer puppies for sale who will grow up to become important members of your family.
+We are committed to offering Boxer puppies who will grow up to become important members of your family.
 We only purchase puppies from the very best sources, and we stand behind every puppy we sell.

 Yes, boxers are particularly fond of their family members especially when goodly trained.